srus/homepage/src/frontend/homepage/app/_posts/2015-01-01-markdown-test.md

 This is a "Markdown test" post just to see how [Markdown](https://help.github.com/articles/markdown-basics/) is rendered.

-This is a new paragraph, and the following text would be rendered in the same line or, in case of <abbr title="GitHub Flavored Markdown">GFM</abbr>, in a new line:
+This is a new paragraph, and the following text would be rendered in a new line:
 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Maiores magnam, dolorum excepturi nostrum vero asperiores hic error, odit dolorem architecto minus reprehenderit minima dignissimos omnis ratione illo ullam.
 Rem, voluptas.

 _italic_ and __bold__, or *italic* and **bold**.